A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

 One can show that $ \Delta_t (g) - \Delta_t (trt) = \Gamma_t{(g)}- \Gamma_{t-1}{(g)}$.
 Therefore, Assumption \ref{assum4} has an equivalent formulation, which we state as Lemma \ref{lemma: 1}.

 \begin{lemma} Assumption \ref{assum4} is equivalent to the following: for $t= 2, \dots, T$,

 \end{lemma}

 What does Assumption~\ref{assum4} imply about the behavior of the two control groups relative to the treated group?
-According to Assumption~\ref{assum4}, in every pair of adjacent time periods, the change in outcome for the control group $ a $ and the change in outcome for the control group $ b $ provide bounds on the change in outcome for the treated group if it were untreated.
-The equivalent formulation in Lemma \ref{lemma: 1} provides another interesting perspective.
-That is, the outcomes for the two control groups $ a,b $ relative to the treated group are negatively correlated.
+According to Assumption~\ref{assum4}, in every pair of adjacent time periods, the change in outcome for control group $ a $ and that for control group $ b $ provide bounds on the change in outcome for the treated group if it were untreated.
+The equivalent formulation in Lemma \ref{lemma: 1} provides another interesting perspective: the untreated potential outcome for the two control groups $ a,b $ relative to that for the treated units exhibit a negative correlation across the study period.
 In other words, if the relative outcome for control group $ a $ increases (decreases), the relative outcome for control group $ b $ decreases (increases).